GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 ## Drawing our triangle

-Finally, we have reached the moment of truth, in our `Render` function we will add a few things:
+Now, we have reached the moment of truth, in our `Render` function we will add a few things:

 ```cpp
 _deviceContext->IASetInputLayout(_vertexLayout.Get());